vebnz/veb.co.nz/_posts/2011-09-11-openCV-face-detection.markdown

 categories: code python
 ---

-> **This is a very old article I wrote for my last blog** I hope to write another, more up-to-date one soon.
+> **This is a very old article I wrote for my last blog Spottedsun.com** I hope to write another, more up-to-date one soon.

 I hacked together this basic script to detect faces in images using OpenCV, Python, Web.py and ImageMagick.
 It’s a fun wee learning experience.